ferdium/ferdium-app/README.md

 ## What is Ferdi?

 Ferdi is a desktop app that helps you organize how you use your favourite apps by combining them into one application.
 It is based on Franz - a software already used by thousands of people - with the difference that Ferdi gives you many additional features and doesn't restrict its usage!
-Ferdi is compatible with your existing Franz account so you can continue right where you left off.
-Find out more about Ferdi and its features on [getferdi.com](https://getferdi.com).
+Furthermore, Ferdi is compatible with your existing Franz account, so you can continue right where you left off.
+Please find out more about Ferdi and its features on [getferdi.com](https://getferdi.com).

 ## Features